Beonchip logo

 Cell fixation, staining and immunostaining in a chip.

 Introduction Cell fixation and immunostaining are critical techniques in cell biology and biomedical research.
-Cell fixation is the process of immobilising cells in a particular state, preserving their morphology, and preventing any further...
+Cell fixation is the process of immobilising cells in a particular state, preserving their morphology, and preventing any further changes.
+This is crucial...

 Organoids on chip